A BRIEF HISTORY OF NAZI GERMANY

 In 1928 the Nazis only gained 2.6% of the vote.
 By September 1930 they gained 18.3% of the vote.
 By 1932 they were the largest party in the Reichstag.
 (Although they never obtained a majority of the vote).

 However in November 1932 votes for the Nazi party fell and the economic situation seemed to be getting better.
-Unfortunately on January 30 1933 President Hindenburg asked Hitler to become Chancellor and to lead a coalition government.
-Hindenburg disliked Hitler who he called the 'Bohemian corporal'.
-However a number of German politicians thought they could use Hitler.
-They were convinced that if he joined a coalition they could dominate him.
-They soon turned out to be very wrong.
+Yet on January 30 1933 President Hindenburg asked Hitler to become Chancellor and to lead a coalition government.

 On 27 February the Reichstag burned down.
 A Dutchman called Marinius van der Lubbe was arrested and confessed to the crime.
 Hitler claimed that van der Lubbe did not act alone and that it was a communist plot.
 The next day President Hindenburg was persuaded to sing 'Presidential Decree for the Protection of the People and the State', which allowed arbitrary arrest.
 As a result all the leading Communists were arrested.